Posted on 12/16/2015 in Business and Strategy

 Now that you have a better understanding of blended cost per leads, here is a description of each point and how they interact.

 - Organic Search – optimizing your webpages by using long-tail keywords and creating valuable content to show up higher on search engine result page

 - Paid search is the most volatile of efforts.
-It changes constantly, but can offer risk and equal or greater reward when done correctly.
-It can have a good conversion rate, but is dependent on the market and the popularity of the terms for which you are bidding.
+It changes constantly but can offer risk and equal or greater rewards when done correctly.
+It can have a good conversion rate but is dependent on the market and the popularity of the terms for which you are bidding.

 - Lead Aggregators – websites that collect data on potential students and will sell you that information.
 They tend to compete with you on paid and organic keywords and have diminished enrollment rates

 - This is the most sure-fire way of getting leads because you buy them.
 These leads aren’t the best quality because other schools and universities can purchase them.
 As they compete with you on contacting and converting these leads, the conversion rate is lower.
 Using lead aggregators successfully requires incredible responsiveness to secure the possibility of enrolling the lead.